 We are a diverse, multi-lingual law firm with offices in Coventry where our solicitors use best-in-class technology to provide clients with a streamlined, modern, and highly effective criminal defence.
-Furthermore, years of experience in criminal law means we have created relationships with some of the UK’s best Barristers and Queen’s Counsel.
+Furthermore, years of experience in criminal law means we have created relationships with some of the UK’s best Barristers and King’s Counsel.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses who can provide the Court with the facts required to support a not guilty plea or mitigate the sentence handed down by the Judge.

 Advising and representing people accused of committing a criminal offence